SSProve/ssprove/README.md

 ### Axioms

-Throughout the development we rely on the axioms of functional extensionality, proof irrelevance, as well as propositional extensionality as listed below:
+Throughout the development we rely on the axioms of functional extensionality, proof irrelevance, as well as propositional extensionality as listed below.
+Perhaps more surprisingly, we also rely on the constructive indefinite description axiom.
+We inherit its use from mathcomp-analysis.

 ```coq
 ax_proof_irrel : ClassicalFacts.proof_irrelevance